ibm-garage-ref-storefront/storefront-tekton/README.md

 # 1 Purpose

-This repository aims to:
+This repository:
 - deploy the full IBM Blue Compute shop consisting of 10 micro services with a single command into an Openshift Cluster;
-- setup Openshift Pipelines (based on Tekton) to perform builds, deployment and various tests.
+- installs Openshift Pipelines (based on Tekton) to perform builds, deployment and various tests.

-Once the blue compute shop is up and running your can choose to explore various aspects:
+The purpose is to measure various quality aspects during the build of an application on Openshift - and break the build if necessary to ensure a quality outcome.

 ## a) Common Setup IBM Prevail 2021